hnhdev/timesketch/docs/developers/api-upload-data.md

 available.
 The timeline may or may not work in Timesketch, depending on multiple factors._

-The data that is ingested needs to have few fields already set before it can be ingested into Timesketch:
+The data that is ingested and the index mappings need to have few fields already set before it can be used by Timesketch:

 - message
 - datetime